bioXgeo/geodiv/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTES.

+This is the initial submission of this package.

+## Downstream dependencies
+There are currently no downstream dependencies for this package.